-A Serial ATA controller is integrated into the PCH C612 to provide up to a tenport SATA subsystem, (six (6) SATA 3.0 Connections supported by Intel PCH (I-SATA0-5), four (4) SATA 3.0 Connections supported by Intel SCU (S-SATA0-3), (S-SATA2/3: used with Supermicro's SuperDOMs (Device-on-Module) with power supply supported) which is RAID 0, 1, 5.
-6, 10, 50 and 60 supported (from Intel PCH).
-The drives are hot-swappable units.
+A Serial ATA controller is integrated into the C612 to provide up to a eight-port SATA subsystem with the following types of SATA ports:

+- Six (6) SATA 3.0 Connections supported by Intel PCH (I-SATA0-5) - Four (4) SATA 3.0 Connections supported by Intel SCU (S-SATA0-3), (S-SATA2/3: used with Supermicro's SuperDOMs (Device-on-Module) with power supply supported

+All ports support RAID 0, 1, 5 and 10 configurations.
+The SATA drives are hot-swappable units.